Isha0711/CODSOFT/README.md

 TicTacToe AI:
 With the use of Minimax algorithm integrated with alpha-beta pruning, I built a TicTacToe game that makes AI quite unbeatable.

 **Task 2**
+Chatbot with rule-based responses:
+Using pattern matching, I built a simple chatbot with fixed set of responses for the specific queries of the user.

+**Task 3**
 Image Captioning:
 -Dataset: I used the flickr8k dataset (https://www.kaggle.com/datasets/adityajn105/flickr8k) for my model training.